hemashushu/docker-archlinux-gui/README.md

 Similar to the Wayland socket, the PipeWire socket file is also located in the user's runtime directory, and the file name is `pipewire-0`.
 When an application wants to play or record audio or video, it connects to this socket to interact with the PipeWire server.

 If you are curious to examine the user's runtime directory, you will also find a socket file called `bus`, which is the [D-Bus](https://en.wikipedia.org/wiki/D-Bus) socket.
-Applications in the container can send messages to host through it, but because security configuration is more complex, it is omitted here.
+Applications in the container can send messages to the host through it, but because security configuration is more complex, it is omitted here.

 ## Custom launch script